-The goal for the new space is to capture the historic and religious significance of this site.
-The Martha Story will be told through interpretive panels and the incorporation of the salvaged landmarks from Bethany Motherhouse, such as the bell tower or the steeple.
-The garden/park will provide green spaces, walking paths, and a few contemplative areas.
-Once the project is complete, the Sisters will welcome the larger community to enjoy this unique place.
+The goal for the new space is to capture the historic and religious significance of the site where the Bethany Motherhouse once stood.
+The Martha Story is told through interpretive panels and the incorporation of the salvaged landmarks from the Motherhouse building, such as the bell tower or the steeple.
+The garden/park provides green spaces, walking paths, and a few contemplative areas.
+Sisters of St. Martha welcome the larger community to enjoy this unique place.

 (deconstructed in 2019)

 In 1921, the Sisters moved into a new motherhouse located on the outskirts of Antigonish, on the hill overlooking town and county.
 It was named "Bethany" after the home of the congregation's patroness, Saint Martha.
 For 97 years, the beloved Bethany was a vibrant center of life and prayer.
 The building provided a warm and welcoming space for the Sisters who lived there, for the large number of visitors who came as friends, as people of faith or as people needing support and healing, and for staff who assisted them in extending Gospel Hospitality.

 MOUNT CARMEL ADMINISTRATION CENTRE